simularium/simulariumio/file_format.md

 JSON files accepted by the simularium-viewer contain the following data in JSON format:
 * **trajectory info**
   * version - 2.0
+  * trajectoryTitle (optional) - a name for this run of the model
+  * modelInfo (optional) - metadata about the model that produced this trajectory
+    * title - display title for this model
+    * authors - modelers name(s) in one string
+    * version - version of the model that produced this trajectory
+    * description - comments to display with the trajectory
+    * doi - the DOI of the publication accompanying this model
+    * sourceCodeUrl - if the code that generated this model is posted publicly, a link to the repository of source code
+    * sourceCodeLicenseUrl - a link to the license for the source code
+    * inputDataUrl - a link to any model configuration or parameter files posted publicly
+    * rawOutputDataUrl - a link to any raw outputs from the source code posted publicly
   * timeUnits - unit info for temporal data (e.g. timeStepSize)
     * magnitude - multiplier for time values (in case they are not given in whole units)
     * name - unit name for time values (we support this list https://github.com/hgrecco/pint/blob/master/pint/default_en.txt)